What is the 8th Amendment?

 The debate over the 8th

 The “pro-choice” movement argues that the amendment should be repealed, or deleted from the Constitution.
-They say women and pregnant people should have full control over their own bodies and that not allowing abortions is inhumane.
-They argue it is particularly inhumane for a person to be denied an abortion when they have become pregnant as a result of rape or incest, when a pregnancy is a threat to their health, and when the foetus has a “fatal foetal abnormality” and won’t be able to live outside the womb.
+They say women and pregnant people should have control over their own bodies and that not allowing abortions is inhumane.
+They argue it is particularly inhumane for a person to be denied an abortion when they have become pregnant as a result of rape or incest, when a pregnancy is a serious threat to their health, and when the foetus has a “fatal foetal abnormality” and won’t be able to live outside the womb.